-Orchid Fusion VMS can only be installed on a 64-bit operating system.
-If you are currently running a 32-bit operating system, the installer will return an "Architecture not supported" error and Orchid Fusion VMS installation will fail.

-You must sign in to the computer as a user with "root" or "sudo" privileges.

-The Ubuntu 14.04 and 16.04 installers are different.
+- Orchid Fusion VMS can only be installed on a 64-bit operating system.
+If you are currently running a 32-bit operating system, the installer will return an "Architecture not supported" error and Orchid Fusion VMS installation will fail. - You must sign in to the computer as a user with "root" or "sudo" privileges. - Beginning with Orchid Fusion VMS version 2.10.0, if you are performing an upgrade of your Orchid Fusion VMS, you should check to make sure that all of the registered Orchid Core VMS servers are running, at minimum, Orchid Core VMS version 2.8.0.
+(You will receive a warning message during the installation if this is not the case.) - Beginning with Orchid Fusion VMS version 21.9, Ubuntu 14.04 is no longer supported.
+The 16.04 installer cannot be used to install Fusion on a system running Ubuntu 14.04.